-&lt;sup>24 Impingement occurs when intake velocities at a barrier structure, such as a trash rack, are too high to allow fish to escape and they become pinned against the barrier.
+&lt;sup>26 Impingement occurs when intake velocities at a barrier structure, such as a trash rack, are too high to allow fish to escape and they become pinned against the barrier.

-This is maximum flow that would generally be released for downstream flow augmentation for power production at the downstream Saxon Falls Project and Superior Falls Project.
+&lt;sup>27 This is maximum flow that would generally be released for downstream flow augmentation for power production at the downstream Saxon Falls Project and Superior Falls Project.